Rey-EL/public-portfolio/project-logs/alfunz-core-rag-system-build/README.md

 *   **Ollama:** A tool that makes it easy to run powerful LLMs, like Llama 3, on your own computer.

-*   **WSL 2 (Windows Subsystem for Linux 2):** A feature in Windows that lets you run a full Linux environment directly on your Windows machine without needing a separate computer.
-This project used it to run the AI tools in an Ubuntu environment on a Windows 11 host.
+*   **WSL 2 (Windows Subsystem for Linux 2):** A feature in Windows that lets you run a full Linux environment directly on your Windows machine.
+The initial plan was to run the AI tools within WSL to maintain a Linux-centric workflow, but the final decision was to run them natively on Windows to ensure optimal GPU performance.

 *   **VRAM (Video RAM):** Extremely fast memory located directly on the Graphics Processing Unit (GPU).
 It is essential for AI and gaming because it allows the GPU to access data almost instantly.
 The 16GB of VRAM on the RTX 4080 was a critical hardware limitation in this project.